 What is a security aspects letter?

 The ‘secret matter’ in an invitation to tender (ITT) or contract containing DEFCON 659A must be defined to the contractor in writing.
-The special obligations laid upon the contractor become legally effective only when the MOD has issued a notice, in writing, defining which aspects of the ITT or contract are to be marked and protected as Reportable OFFICIAL, OFFICIAL-SENSITIVE, SECRET and TOP SECRET.
+The special obligations laid upon the contractor become legally effective only when the MOD has issued a notice in writing, defining which aspects of the ITT or contract are graded at OFFICIAL-SENSITIVE or above.
 This is achieved by means of a security aspects letter (SAL) written by the contracting authority, or by the inclusion of a security aspects clause in the ITT or contract.
 A SAL provides a contractual means of ensuring that security is addressed in the work that a Contractor is undertaking.
 A SAL is not required if the Contractor will not be exposed to any classified material graded above OFFICIAL.
 In such cases the Contractor must still be informed of their security obligations via DEF CONS included in the contract.

 The contractor is required to confirm in writing that he understands and will implement the terms of the SAL or clause.
 The SAL is the legal instrument under which a UK contractor may be prosecuted under the Official Secrets Act.
 The SAL must therefore be issued to the contractor with the ITT or contract document.
 DE&S PSyA’s office must be informed in advance if this is not possible.